Best Anti Aging Skincare Routine

 - Avoid peak hours for sun exposure (between 10am–2pm).

 Retinol is a form of vitamin A. It's an important anti-aging ingredient because it can help with acne, fine lines and wrinkles.
-You can find retinol in your moisturizer or serum as well as other skin care products such as sunscreen.
+You can find retinol in your moisturizer or face serums as well as other skin care products such as sunscreen.
 In case you have sensitive skin, then avoid using retinol and use a natural and more potent bakuchi oil cream.

 VISIT YOUR DERMATOLOGIST